4 Key Players You Need to Fulfill Your Diversity, Equity and Inclusion Goals

 Making change requires leaders that are willing to hold themselves and others accountable.
 They must be ready to learn and change, even if it means being vulnerable as they rise to the challenge.

-2. Employee Resource Groups
+2. Enable Employee Resource Groups

 Employee Resource Groups (ERGs) or Business Resource Groups (BRGs) are employee-led groups made up of team members who meet regularly based on common interests, backgrounds, races, ethnicities, or gender.

 “At Thomas Reuters, our BRGs are seen as talent accelerators, inclusivity incubators, and status quo disruptors,” said Elizabeth Nelson.
 “They also give employees access to connections and opportunities within the organization.”

 Regardless of position within the organization, employees can join these spaces to network internally and increase their impact.
 These groups share and test ideas, discuss topics such as how to promote diversity and work with leaders to move ideas into scalable action.